LaserFR/LaserFR/tests/readme.md

   - The threshold value for detecting dodging attempts is set to 1.242 by default, which is from the [FaceNet paper](https://arxiv.org/abs/1503.03832) (tested with LFW).
 Adjust this value as needed based on your requirements.

-# 4. Real-Time Face Recognition with DeepFace
+# 4. Real-Time Face Recognition with deepface

 This script uses the DeepFace library to perform real-time face recognition using a webcam.
 The script allows you to specify the model, distance metric, and other parameters for the recognition process.